 Price, per person.
-Two sharing: £2,610 or £2,490 without flights.
-Single occupancy: £3,050 or £2,930 without flights.
+Two sharing: £2,970 or £2,720 without flights.
+Single occupancy: £3,410 or £3,160 without flights.

-By train: London - Paris - Turin - Milan - Venice: c.
-13 hours or London - Paris - Venice (overnight): c.
-17 hours.
-Contact us for more information.
+Suggested train route: London - Paris - Turin - Milan - Venice: c.
+13 hours.

 Included: flights (Euro Traveller) with British Airways (Airbus 320); travel between Venice Airport and hotel by water-taxi, a vaporetto pass for the duration of the tour; luggage porterage from and to the airport; hotel accommodation; breakfasts and 3 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.